 The Designated Safeguarding Lead will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
-In such circumstances advice will be sought from Children's Social Care.
+In such circumstances, advice will be sought from Children's Social Care.

-• If a child moves from our school, the Designated Safeguarding Lead will ensure child protection records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+If a child moves from the school, the Designated Safeguarding Lead will ensure safeguarding records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
-We will record where and to whom the records have been passed and the date.
-The practice guidance produced by Luton Safeguarding Children Board will be adhered to in relation to archiving child protection records.
+The school will record where and to whom the records have been passed and the date.

 If sending by post, children's records will be sent by "Special/Recorded Delivery".
-For audit purposes a note of all children's records transferred or received should be kept in either paper or electronic format.
+For audit purposes, a note of all children's records transferred or received should be kept in either paper or electronic format.
 This will include the child's name, date of birth, where and to whom the records have been sent and the date sent and/or received.

-- If a child is permanently excluded and moves to a Pupil Referral Unit, child protection records will be forwarded on to the relevant organisation. - If a child is being removed from school role to be home educated, the school will ensure all relevant safeguarding information is shared with the Elective Home Education team. - Where a vulnerable young person is moving to a Further Education establishment, consideration should be given to the student's wishes and feelings on their child protection information being passed on in order that the FE establishment can provide appropriate support. - When a Designated Safeguarding Lead resigns their post or no longer has child protection responsibility, there should be a full face to face handover/exchange of information with the new post holder. - In exceptional circumstances when a face to face handover is unfeasible, the Head Teacher will ensure that the new post holder is fully conversant with all procedures and case files.
+- if a child is permanently excluded and moves to a Pupil Referral Unit or Alternative Learning Provision, child protection records will be forwarded on to the relevant organisation - if a child is being removed from school roll in order to be home educated, the school will ensure all relevant safeguarding information is shared with the Elective Home Education team - where a vulnerable young person is moving to a Further Education establishment, consideration should be given to the student's wishes and feelings on their child protection information being passed on in order that the FE establishment can provide appropriate support - when a Designated Safeguarding Lead resigns their post or no longer has child protection responsibility, there should be a full face-to-face handover/exchange of information with the new post holder.
+This exchange should be recorded as part of the incoming role holder's induction/performance management. - in exceptional circumstances when a face-to-face handover is not feasible, the Head Teacher / Principal will ensure that the new post holder is fully conversant with all procedures and case files

-3. OVERALL AIMS
+3. Overall Aims